vigneshavm/Interview-questions/angular.md

 ## HTTP Interceptors in Angular

+ -  An interceptor is a class that implements the `HttpInterceptor` interface.
+It intercepts all HTTP requests and responses.
+ -  We use it to:

+* Add authentication headers
+* Handle errors globally
+* Log HTTP activity

 Interceptors allow us to modify HTTP requests/responses globally.
 I use them to add auth tokens, log requests, and handle errors globally.

 ```ts